Pulling Apart 2-spheres in 4-manifolds: Dual spheres and stablizations

 \subsection{Proof of Theorem~\ref{thm:duals}}

-We need to show that surfaces $A_i$ with pairwise vanishing Wall intersections can be pulled apart if they have algebraic duals $B_i$. \begin{proof} The pairwise vanishing of Wall's invariant gives an order 1 non-repeating Whitney tower on the $A_i$.
+We need to show that surfaces $A_i$ with pairwise vanishing Wall intersections can be pulled apart if they have algebraic duals $B_i:S^2\to X$.

+\emph{Proof:} Wall's intersection pairing $\lambda(A_i,A_j)\in\Z[\pi]$ is defined when the $A_k:\Sigma_k\to X$ are maps of simply connected surfaces $\Sigma_k$, or more generally when the $A_k$ are $\pi_1$-null (Remark~\ref{rem:pi1-null}).
+The pairwise vanishing of Wall's invariant gives an order 1 non-repeating Whitney tower on the $A_i$ (\ref{sec:order-zero-int-trees}).
 Assuming inductively for $1\leq n< m-2$ the existence of an order $n$ non-repeating Whitney tower $\cW$ on the $A_i$, it is enough to show that it can be arranged that $\lambda_n(\cW)=0\in\Lambda_n(\pi,m)$, which allows us to find an order $n+1$ non-repeating Whitney tower by Theorem~\ref{thm:non-rep-obstruction-theory}, and then to apply Theorem~\ref{thm:tower-separates} when $n=m-2$.

 By performing finger moves to realize the rooted product, any order $n$ Whitney tower $\cW\subset X$ can be modified (in a neighborhood of a 1-complex) to have an additional clean order $n$ Whitney disk $W_J$ whose decorated tree corresponds to any given bracket $J$, with edges labeled by any given elements of $\pi:=\pi_1X$.
-If $J$ is non-repeating and does not contain the label $i$, then tubing the $2$--sphere $B_i$ into $W_J$ will change $\lambda_n(\cW)$ exactly by adding the order $n$ generator $\pm\langle J, i\rangle_g$, where the sign and the element $g\in\pi$ decorating the $i$-labeled edge can be chosen by the choices of orientation on $B_i$ and arc guiding the tubing: Since $W_J$ is order $n$, any intersections between $B_i$ and other Whitney disks in $\cW$ will only contribute intersections of order strictly greater than $n$; and since $\lambda(A_j,B_i)=\delta_{ij} \in\Z[\pi]$, any other intersections between $A_j$ and $B_i$ contribute only canceling pairs of order $n$ intersections.
-For $1\leq n$, any generator of $\Lambda_n(\pi,m)$ can be realized as $\langle J, i\rangle_g$, so the just-described tubing procedure can be used to modify $\cW$ until $\lambda_n(\cW)=0\in\Lambda_n(\pi,m)$. \end{proof}
+If $J$ is non-repeating and does not contain the label $i$, then tubing the $2$--sphere $B_i$ into $W_J$ will change $\lambda_n(\cW)$ exactly by adding the order $n$ generator $\pm\langle J, i\rangle_g$, where the sign can be chosen by the choice of orientation on $B_i$, and the element $g\in\pi$ decorating the $i$-labeled edge is determined by the choice of arc guiding the tubing (together with the whiskers on $W_J$ and $A_i$): Since $W_J$ is order $n$, any intersections between $B_i$ and other Whitney disks in $\cW$ will only contribute intersections of order strictly greater than $n$; and since $\lambda(A_j,B_i)=\delta_{ij} \in\Z[\pi]$, any other intersections between $A_j$ and $B_i$ contribute only canceling pairs of order $n$ intersections.
+For $1\leq n$, any generator of $\Lambda_n(\pi,m)$ can be realized as $\langle J, i\rangle_g$, so the just-described tubing procedure can be used to modify $\cW$ until $\lambda_n(\cW)=0\in\Lambda_n(\pi,m)$. $ \square$